HottScall/TDLMVC/LEARNING.md

 So now remove the initial data from the Models constructor function and and set it to either the value of the local storage or an empty array.

 Now add a commit private method to update the value of the localStorage as well as the model's state.
+See lines 6-8.

+And after every Todo function (add, edit, delete and toggle) you call this private method.